Mto wa Mbu

 Take a coffee plantation tour.

-From bean to cup Tanzania is renowned for its flavorful coffee, and Mto wa Mbu is no exception.
-Embark on a coffee plantation tour and learn about the process of cultivating and harvesting coffee beans.
+From bean to cup, Tanzania is renowned for its flavorful coffee, and Mto wa Mbu is no exception.
+Embark on a coffee plantation tour and learn about cultivating and harvesting coffee beans.
 Walk through the lush plantations, surrounded by the aroma of freshly roasted coffee, and discover the intricacies of coffee production.
 Engage with local farmers, who will share their knowledge and techniques.
 Participate in hands-on activities such as picking coffee cherries and processing the beans.
 The tour concludes with a coffee-tasting session, where you can savor the rich flavors of Tanzanian coffee.
 This immersive experience provides a deeper appreciation for the labor and craftsmanship behind every cup of coffee.

 Trek to the Maji Moto Hot Springs